 The MVP team works to identify the geographies in most critical need of investment during any election cycle.

 - In each geography, we weigh key races, such as the Presidency, US Senate seats, US House seats, state executive races, state chamber flip opportunities, key local races (mayors, district attorneys, city councils, sheriffs, etc.), and ballot measure campaigns.
-In 2020, priority races include President, US Senate, and key state chambers that will impact redistricting after the 2020 census.

 - We draw on in-depth political analysis and aggregated polling coupled with the insights from our national and state advising teams.